 For Further Help, Support, or Advice

 In the case that something has happened, immediately call 911.
-Emergency situations include a recent threat of violence or sexual violence, a recent act of violence or sexual violence, or if your health or someone else’s is in danger.
+Emergencies include a recent threat of violence or sexual violence, a recent act of violence or sexual violence, or if your health or someone else’s is in danger.

-If something has happened and you’re in need of help, support, or advice pertaining to physical or sexual assault, please call the below 24hr hotlines.
+If something has happened and you require help, support, or advice pertaining to physical or sexual assault, please call the below 24hr hotlines.

 Rape, Abuse and Incest National Hotline